guitard0g/Hanoi/README.md

 #####hanoiNextMove.py uses the iterative algorithm to give you the next move in an optimal solution given some arrangement of disks

+To see the optimal solution for any Towers of Hanoi puzzle run: python3 hanoi.py N

+Where N is the number of disks.

 The towers of Hanoi problem is an old classic in computer science classrooms.
 This is mostly due to the fact that

 it can be solved with a pretty simple recursive algorithm.
 However the problem gets a lot more interesting when asked